Jchisholm204/1010VRepo/README.md

 # TESTING BRANCH - 1010V repository
-This is our testing branch where we put anything that isnt fully ready yet..
+This is our testing branch where we put all of our latest (and mostly untested) code...

 # Members
 ## Main Builder --- Jacob Chisholm